ProjectZeroSlackr/ProjectZeroSlackr-SVN/ReadMe from Keripo.txt

 ZeroSlackr/opt/$PACK" to the applications' "build/release/
 ZeroSlackr/opt/$PACK").

-For convenience I've also written "lump.sh", "clean.sh" and "rm-backups.sh" scripts.
+For convenience I've also written "lump.sh", "clean.sh", "chmod-all.sh", and "rm-backups.sh" scripts.
 They can be used by doing a "cd" to the proper directory, then doing "./lump.sh", "./clean.sh", or "./rm-backups.sh".
 The "rm-backups.sh" script is mainly for Linux as annoying *~ backup files are often created here and there; the script carries out a search-and-destroy mission on these files.
+The "chmod-all.sh" script will conveniently execute "chmod ugo+rwx" on all the script files so you dont' have to.
 The "lump.sh" script will recursively enter each pack's folder, execute the pack's "build.sh", copy the content of that pack's "build/release" into one large "_lump" folder that can be directly copied to an iPod (note that the